microsoft/WindowsAppSDK/specs/OAuth/OAuth2Manager.md

     [contract(OAuthContract, 1)]
     static runtimeclass OAuth2Manager
     {
         // Initiates an authorization request in the user's default browser as described by RFC 6749 section 3.1.
 The
         // returned 'IAsyncOperation' will remain in the 'Started' state until it is either cancelled or completed by a
         // call to 'CompleteAuthRequest'.
+This performs authorization of response_type="token". static Windows.Foundation.IAsyncOperation<AuthRequestResult> InitiateAuthRequestAsync(
+            Windows.Foundation.Uri completeAuthEndpoint,
+            Windows.Foundation.Uri redirectUri);

+        // Initiates an authorization request in the user's default browser as described by RFC 6749 section 3.1.
+The
+        // returned 'IAsyncOperation' will remain in the 'Started' state until it is either cancelled or completed by a
+        // call to 'CompleteAuthRequest'.This performs authorization of response_type="token".
+        static Windows.Foundation.IAsyncOperation<AuthRequestResult> InitiateAuthRequestAsyncWithoutCallback(
+            Windows.Foundation.Uri completeAuthEndpoint);

+        // Initiates an authorization request in the user's default browser as described by RFC 6749 section 3.1.
+The
+        // returned 'IAsyncOperation' will remain in the 'Started' state until it is either cancelled or completed by a
+        // call to 'CompleteAuthRequest'.